Imagine Dragons are probably the most successful band of the 2010s.

 It all blends in perfectly with some other styles they’ve explored, like classic soft rock, electronica, glam rock, and synth pop.
 It comes as no surprise that the list the band Depeche Mode as an influence.

 Their music is as honest as their philanthropic work over the years.
 There are a total of six albums in their catalog, but we’d recommend the earlier stuff if you want to get into them.
-Either way, it’s not a band that you should overlook.
+The song Mr. Brightside has great lyrics and music and is a perfect example.
+This is not a band that you should overlook.

 Panic!
 At The Disco